Jayly Logo

 Important

-This article is about the Minecraft Editor extension that is currently exclusive to the Windows version of Bedrock Edition Preview.
-For the Cinematic add-on with cross-platform support, see Cinematic Runtime.
+This article is about the Minecraft Editor extension that is currently exclusive to the Windows version of Minecraft Bedrock.

-The Cinematic Editor is a Minecraft editor extension that utilizing the /camera
+Cinematic Editor is a Bedrock editor extension that utilizing the /camera command for changing perspectives and designing cinematic scenes.

-command for changing perspectives and designing cinematic scenes.
-The editor has the capability to control your camera perspective with Minecraft Bedrock Editor to allow players to make a Minecraft scene, without knowledge to use the /camera
+The editor controls your camera perspective with Minecraft Editor to allow players to make a Minecraft scene, without knowledge to use the /camera command.

 The Cinematic Editor Extension allows you to control your camera perspective without the use of commands.
-Which uses Minecraft: Bedrock Editor and the /camera
+Which uses Minecraft: Bedrock Editor and the /camera command to allow players to make a Minecraft scene.

 To create a scene with the editor extension, first click on the camera icon on the left.
 The cinematic editor panel will pop up on the right, scroll down to the Stored Keyframes section.
 This is where you will create a keyframe and a scene.